NeoPositive/AngryBritishButler/README.md

 # Lethal Company: "Angry British" Butler Audio Overhaul.

-### NOTE: I HAVE NOT EXTENSIVELY PLAYTESTED THIS MOD YET.
+### NOTE: I HAVE NOT EXTENSIVELY PLAYTESTED THIS MOD YET AND STILL IS IN DEVELOPMENT.

 ## Introduction